paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-045-miscellaneous-intelligence-community-authorities.md

 **(b) Collection of data** Not later than 120 days after December 27, 2020, each element of the intelligence community shall begin collecting data on workforce and candidate attrition in accordance with the standards established under subsection (a).

-**(c) Annual report** Not later than 1 year after December 27, 2020, and annually thereafter, the Director shall submit to the congressional intelligence committees a report on workforce and candidate attrition in the intelligence community that includes—

-(1) the findings of the Director based on the data collected under subsection (b);

-(2) recommendations for addressing any issues identified in those findings; and

-(3) an assessment of timeliness in processing hiring applications of individuals previously employed by an element of the intelligence community, consistent with the Trusted Workforce 2.0 initiative sponsored by the Security Clearance, Suitability, and Credentialing Performance Accountability Council.

 ### Statutory Notes

+#### Amendments
+2024—Subsec. (c).
+Pub.
+L. 118–159 struck out subsec. (c) which required annual reports to Congress regarding workforce and candidate attrition in the intelligence community.

 #### Definitions
-For definitions of “intelligence community” and “congressional intelligence committees”, referred to in text, see section 2 of div.
+For definition of “intelligence community” as used in this section, see section 2 of div.
 W of Pub.
 L. 116–260, set out as a note under [section 3003 of this title](./chapter-044-national-security.md#section-3003).

 <a id="section-3334i"></a>